 As much as companies struggled initially with the cost and resource burden of compliance, over time, they are seeing the investment in SOX compliance pay off in several significant ways.

 1. Improved corporate governance: SOX compliance improved corporate governance through the greater regulation of audit committees.
-Before SOX, just 51% of public companies had audit committees completely independent of management.
-SOX mandated that all listed companies have an audit committee whose members are independent of management as well as contain at least one financial expert.
+Before SOX, 51% of public companies had audit committees completely independent of management.
+SOX mandated that all listed companies have an audit committee whose members are independent of management and contain at least one financial expert.
 As a result, audit committees today are better equipped to provide accurate and truthful financial reports.
-Independent audit committees have a different mandate than other committees, adding another layer of governance to the process of financial reporting.
+Independent audit committees have a different mandate than others, adding another layer of governance to the financial reporting process.

 2. Increased accountability: SOX compliance makes executives more accountable and protects investors.
 Executives are required to personally certify financial reports, with significant penalties in place for fraudulent activities.
 Auditors, too, have a heightened responsibility to maintain integrity and independence as the fraud scandals that fueled Sarbanes-Oxley also led to the downfall of Arthur Andersen, one of the largest accounting firms at the time.

-4. Fewer financial restatements: Post-SOX, the number of financial record restatements continues to decline year-over-year, decreasing from 1,784 in 2006 and dropping to 738 in 2012.
+4. Fewer financial restatements: Post-SOX, the number of financial record restatements continues to decline year-over-year, decreasing from 1,784 in 2006 to 738 in 2012.

 5. Improved risk management and cybersecurity posture: Many of the best practices implemented by present-day organizations as part of SOX compliance, especially IT General Controls, overlap with guidance from cybersecurity frameworks like the NIST CSF.
 One example of this overlap is the call for strong, restricted access control and access management to protect sensitive systems and information from unauthorized access — most SOX 404 audits require this for financially material information systems, and the NIST CSF highly recommends this as part of their “Protect” pillar.